googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 #### If the font is worth reviewing but some elements are missing

-Such as sources, description in the README.md, etc., we simply ask the designer to provide those elements so we can review the font properly.
+If elements such as sources, description in the `README.md` file, etc. are missing, we simply ask the designer to provide those elements so we can review the font properly.

 #### If the font is worth reviewing and not missing element